open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 Given the long history and large number of variations of the tar format, this subsection presents an overview of the requirements for archives created for CDOC2.
 The purpose of these requirements is to reduce compatibility issues between different client applications and/or operating systems and facilitate the save extraction of the files from the archive to the file system.

-- [Standardized POSIX tar dialect](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/pax.html) is used.
+- [Standardized POSIX tar dialect](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/pax.html) and "PAX extended header" MUST be used.
 This format is also known as ‘POSIX 1003.1-2001’ or ‘PAX’.
-- All file names must be valid UTF-8 strings.
+- All file names MUST be valid UTF-8 strings.
-- > At least 100B filenames must be supported by [PAX extended header](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/pax.html).
-The length of file names should not exceed 1000B
+- At least 100B filenames must be supported.
+- The length of file names MUST not exceed 1000 bytes.
-- > Up tp 8 GiB files must be supported by [PAX extended header](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/pax.html).
+- File sizes up to 8 GiB MUST be supported.
-- Filenames should not refer to absolute paths in a filesystem.
+- Filenames MUST NOT refer to absolute paths in a filesystem.
-- Filenames should be unique in container.
+- Filenames MUST be unique in container.
-- Filenames should not be empty and not contain any ot the following characters: ([unicode control characters](https://en.wikipedia.org/wiki/Control_character), U+202E, U+FFFE, U+FFFF).
+- Filenames MUST NOT be empty and not contain any of the following characters: ([Unicode control characters](https://en.wikipedia.org/wiki/Control_character), U+202E, U+FFFE, U+FFFF).
-- Permission bits and other security attributes added to the archive should be ignored (can be written but not used by decrypter).
+- Permission bits and other security attributes MUST be ignored (such attributes MAY be present in the archive, but they SHALL NOT be used when decrypting).
-- Only normal files (type 0) must be added to the archive.
+- Only normal files (type 0) MUST be added to the archive.
-- Files should be treated as binary files (no translation of line endings).
+- Files MUST be treated as binary files (no translation of line endings).

 ### Requirements for payload unpacking

 The payload format is chosen to enable unpacking in streaming mode.
 This means the encrypted payload does not have to be loaded to memory in one piece.
 The payload can be decrypted, unpacked, and files written to the disk in plaintext sequentially.

 When data is processed in streaming mode, the decrypted data will be available before the encryption checksum verification.
-Unpacking must be done with taking into account the possibility that the payload can be faulty and not meet the rules set out in the specification or might have even been maliciously assembled by an attacker.
-As the sender of a CDOC2 container is unauthenticated, the possibility of the payload having been assembled by an attacker must always be accounted for, even if the encryption checksums match.
+Unpacking MUST be done with taking into account the possibility that the payload can be faulty and not meet the rules set out in the specification or might have even been maliciously assembled by an attacker.
+As the sender of a CDOC2 container is unauthenticated, the possibility of the payload having been assembled by an attacker MUST be always accounted for, even if the encryption checksums match.

 Thus, when processing data in streaming mode, the errors encountered in processing the plaintext (packing or archival errors) should not be handled before the entire payload has been processed and the cryptogram authenticated.
 If the cryptogram authentication fails, this failure must be reported as the main error.
 Errors encountered in plaintext processing should only be reported if cryptogram authentication was successful.
 In case of an authentication error, all created files should be deleted.